RyanLamansky/dotnet-webassembly/README.md

   - `WriteToBinary` on a module instance writes binary WASM to the provided stream.
   - There are no known issues with this functionality and the API is stable.
 - Use the `WebAssembly.Runtime.Compile` class to execute WebAssembly (WASM) binary files using the .NET JIT compiler.
-  - This part of the API is in "beta" status and may require changes to improve compliance with WASM standards.
+  - This feature doesn't have 100% spec compliance so it may not work with every WASM you provide.

 Please report an issue if you encounter an assembly that works in browsers but not with this library.